major/MySQLTuner-perl/README.md

 Security recommandations
 --

 Hi directadmin user!
 We detected that you run mysqltuner with da_admin's credentials taken from /usr/local/directadmin/conf/my.cnf, which might bring to a password discovery!
-Read link for more details.
+Read link for more details[Issue #289](https://github.com/major/MySQLTuner-perl/issues/289).

 What MySQLTuner is checking exactly ?
 --